 - Credentials and speaking skills of the presenters involved

 - Clarity of learning objectives and of the format

 - Appropriate length/amount of material for time allotment

 - Overall balance of program topics and skill level

 Land Trust Standards and Practices are guidelines for the responsible operation of a land trust.
 Revised in February 2017, the most current information for the revised Standards can be found on the Alliance website or The Learning Center.
 For accreditation, the Accreditation Requirements Manual provides information regarding documentation required for a successful accreditation application.
 We encourage you to submit proposals for both workshops and seminars that help land trusts with implementation of the Standards.

 Internet Access in Meeting Rooms

-The Alliance anticipates providing two meeting rooms per day with basic wireless internet access for presenters.
+The Raleigh Convention Center has complimentary basic internet access throughout the entire facility, including meeting rooms.
+The Alliance anticipates providing two meeting rooms per day with upgraded wireless internet access for presenters that need additional bandwith for technology sessions.
 Please note on your proposal if you will require an Internet connection for your presentation.
 Bandwidth speeds cannot be guaranteed, so please be prepared to do your presentation without internet should the need arise.
 We also recommend embedding video rather than streaming it from the web.